27th July, 2023

-Concrete and mortar can contain up to 25%-70% silica so concentrations can be pretty high.
-The higher the level of silica, the more at risk you are from silica-related lung disease.
-Because of the seriousness of silica dust, and its deadly effects, there are legal requirements to protect workers from exposure.
+Because of the seriousness of silica dust, and its deadly effects, there are legal requirements to protect workers from silica dust exposure.
 So you should think about more than just dust masks.
 To reduce dust exposure, consider damping down, ventilation and extraction.

 Find out more about silica dust exposure limits, regulations and the law.

-Wet cement is highly alkaline in nature.
+Wet cement is highly alkaline.
 A serious burn or ulcer can rapidly develop if it is trapped against the skin.
 In extreme cases, these burns may need a skin graft or cause a limb to be amputated.

 Over time, allergic contact dermatitis can develop.
-This is a more serious condition, which can prevent your working with cement or concrete because any contact at all cannot be tolerated by your skin.
+This is a more serious condition, which can prevent you from working with cement or concrete because any contact at all cannot be tolerated by your skin.

 Find out more about avoiding dermatitis from cement contact.

 The good news is that manufacturers add an ingredient to reduce the risk of allergic contact dermatitis.
 But this only lasts for a limited time.
 So make sure that you use cement bags by the expiry date marked on them.

 Wash cement off your skin if contact occurs.
 Change out of contaminated gloves and clothing regularly to reduce the duration of contact.